Detailed, extensive inquiry into Morbi tragedy need of hour: PM Modi | Politics

 Prime Minister Narendra Modi on Tuesday said a ''detailed and extensive'' inquiry to identify all aspects relating to the Morbi bridge collapse tragedy is the need of the hour, as he chaired a high-level meeting here to review the situation.

-He asserted that key learnings from the inquiry must be implemented at the earliest, officials said.
+He asserted that key learnings from the inquiry must be implemented at the earliest, the Prime Minister's Office (PMO) said in a statement.

 Authorities must stay in touch with the affected families and ensure that they receive all possible help in this tragic hour, he said after he was briefed on the rescue operation and the assistance provided to the affected families.